-In 2001, residents on the estate were balloted on the prospect of stock transfer and redevelopment by a Housing Association.
+In 2001, residents on the estate were balloted on the prospect of stock transfer and redevelopment.
 There was a high turnout (73%) and over 70% of residents voted against the proposals.
 This council Executive report postulates that one of the reasons behind the ‘NO’ vote was that residents were concerned that they would have to pay higher rents and service charges on the redeveloped estate.

 In 2002, the council’s Head of Housing Regeneration said it was planning to press ahead with the redevelopment regardless, claiming that bringing the existing estate up to scratch would cost £200 million, a sum that the council simply didn’t have.
 The Council then instructed consultants Capita to develop a ‘manifesto for change’ and a ‘renewal strategy .. that culminated in 2005 with the council deciding on a strategy for the demolition and redevelopment of the area’.